“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 Functions and procedures existed, but they couldn’t take parameters.
 No arguments.
 Nothing passed in, nothing passed out.
 This might sound minor.
 It’s not.
 Parameter passing is the backbone of any useful language.

 For Mica, it was especially hard because of nested functions.
-Like Wirth’s original work, Mica supports functions defined inside other functions, with access to the enclosing scope.
+Mica supports functions defined inside other functions, with access to the enclosing scope.
 This requires static links — pointers chaining stack frames together so inner functions can reach outer variables.
 The compiler must pass links implicitly alongside regular arguments, generate code following link chains at arbitrary depth, and make all of this work with recursion — while remaining ABI-compatible with C.

 The compiler stopped working.
 Not partially — completely.
 Every compilation ended in a crash.
 For weeks, I couldn’t produce a single working binary.
 I had lost control of my own creation.